DGrothe-PhD/Minesweeper/CONTRIBUTING.md

 Please read the [Code of Conduct](https://github.com/v-gajjar/Minesweeper/blob/develop/CODE_OF_CONDUCT.md).

-## Creating an Issue – To Report Bugs or Make Suggestions for Features/Enhancements
+## Working with Issues

-Before creating an issue, we would appreciate it if you could first check the [Kanban board](https://github.com/users/v-gajjar/projects/2) to see whether there is already a ticket for the issue – this helps avoid duplicate issues and is in the best interests of the project.
+Before creating or selecting an issue, please check the [Kanban board](https://github.com/users/v-gajjar/projects/2) to see whether a ticket already exists.

-If you don't see an issue, feel free to create one using any of the provided issue templates.
-Please follow the relevant template rather than creating an issue in an arbitrary format.

-Once a ticket is created, it will be automatically added to the "Under Consideration" column of the project's Kanban board.

-## Choosing an Existing Issue
+This helps avoid duplicates and keeps the project organized.

+- **To report a bug or suggest a feature:**
+  If no issue exists, create one using the relevant issue template.
+It will be automatically added to the “Under Consideration” column.

+- **To pick up an existing task:**
-If you're interested in contributing to an existing issue, please check the [Kanban board](https://github.com/users/v-gajjar/projects/2) for tickets in the **TODO** column that aren’t already assigned.
+  Look for tickets in the **TODO** column that aren’t already assigned.

-We would appreciate it if you could choose a task labelled **`priority:high`** or **`priority:medium`**, as these are currently the most impactful for the project.
+  Priority tags (**`priority:high`**, **`priority:medium`**) indicate the most impactful work.

-If you're unsure whether a ticket is available or appropriate to work on, feel free to comment on the issue to ask!
+If you’re unsure whether something is available or appropriate to work on, just leave a comment on the issue to ask!

 ## Submitting a PR

-Before submitting a PR, again, we would appreciate it if you could check whether there is already a related issue.
-If there isn’t, feel free to go ahead and create one, then link the issue to the PR.

-**Note:** We're all human.
-We all have those moments where you end up creating a PR without first checking for an issue or creating one if necessary – if you can create an issue and link it to the PR, that will be highly appreciated.
+Before submitting, link your PR to its related issue.
+If one doesn’t exist yet, please create it first — this helps with tracking and discussion.

+**Note:** We all sometimes forget!
+Creating and linking an issue afterward is totally fine — thank you for doing it.

 ### Branching Strategy (Git Flow)